EarthAsylum/eacDoojigger/readme.txt

 +   Title to the Software will remain the exclusive intellectual property of *EarthAsylum Consulting*.

-+   You, the customer, are granted a non-exclusive, non-transferable, license to access, install, and use this software in accordance with the license level purchased.
++   You, the customer, are granted a non-exclusive, non-transferable, license to access, install, and use this software in accordance with the license level affirmed.

 +   You are not permitted to share, distribute, or make available this software to any third-party.